openenergymonitor/learn/view/sustainable-energy/energy/zerocarbonbritain.md

 #### June 2015: Building up the model in steps

 Having completed an initial port of most of the ZeroCarbonBritain model I realised that having put everything together at the same time I had missed some of the understanding of how the constituent parts add up to the bigger picture and so in order to try and get to a better understanding I went about breaking the model down and then building it up part by part, writing up the process as a energy model guide.
-The result of which where published as a web tool which is now integrated in the zero carbon energy model section of this site and also a series of blogs:
+The result of which were published as a web tool which is now integrated in the zero carbon energy model section of this site and also a series of blogs:

 - [1.
 June 10, 2015: Modelling hourly demand and supply for renewable powered domestic electricity,<br>heating with heatpumps and electric vehicles](https://blog.openenergymonitor.org/2015/06/modelling-hourly-demand-and-supply-for/)
 - [2.
 June 11, 2015: Variable Supply](https://blog.openenergymonitor.org/2015/06/hourly-energy-model-example-1-variable/)